rolandkrause/isb101/README.md

  * Jan 6
   - IS III - Introduction shell (PM)
-  - Perl I - From the shell to Perl (GA)
+  - Perl I - From the shell to Perl (RK/GA)

 * Jan 7
  - Perl  II - Perl (GA)